StevenBlack/vocab/million-dollar-words.md

 ### alliaceous
 Smelling or tasting of garlic or onions, such as one's breath after a great Italian meal.
 The alliaceous meal was delicious; her breath was not.
-It's pronounced AL- EE-AY-SHUSS.

 ### alliteration